-Administrative Measures for Mobile Education APPs
+Notice of the General Office of the Ministry of Education on Printing and Distributing the “Administrative Measures for the Registration of Mobile Internet Applications for Education”

 Article 15: If the provider has changed the record information, it shall log in to the public service system within 10 working days to update the record information and re-record the record.

-Article 16: The Ministry of Education will establish and improve the assistance mechanism with functional departments such as network information, telecommunications, and public security, and jointly guide mobile application distribution platforms such as application stores to implement supervision responsibilities, standardize the management of educational mobile applications, and promote the registration of providers as Important conditions for educating mobile apps on the app store.
+Article 16: The Ministry of Education will establish and improve the assistance mechanism with functional departments such as network information, telecommunications, and public security, and jointly guide mobile application distribution platforms such as application stores to implement supervision responsibilities, standardize the management of educational mobile applications, and promote the registration of providers as an important condition for publishing educational mobile apps on app stores.

 Chapter IV Filing for Institutional Users